Project: logo, visual identity, naming

 A collection of hand-sewn jewelry and art by Ashley Delose, vintage textile jewelry artist based in Austin, TX.
 Vintage and upcycled materials are at the heart of her design process and inspire limited edition collections.
 Her work is experimental yet grounded in traditional techniques including Japanese braiding, sewing, embroidery, and beading.

-Ashley wanted to update her existing logo to reflect the evolution of her creative business.
+Background: Ashley wanted to update her existing logo to reflect the evolution of her creative business.
 She was already using the name 'ashdel' (a hybrid of her first and last name.)
 I suggested exploring the addition of a secondary word "handmade" that would help describe her company's offering.
 With pieces of inspiration we gathered, I created quite a few versions exploring the usage of typography and graphic marks.

 Below: initial sketches of type marks